 “I had been looking for ways to get more use out of my iPad Pro and this looked ideal.
 Once I started, I just kept adding parts...I might have been testing to see if I could break it.
 It turned out to be far more powerful and robust than I expected.”

-Gareth Jensen is Texture Supervisor at Industrial Light & Magic visual effects company in San Francisco.
-Having no experience in CAD but being fascinated by the freedom to create 3D designs with ease, he implemented 3D modeling into his workflow.
-Read on to see how visualizers use Shapr3D in their projects.
+Gareth Jensen is a Texture Supervisor at Industrial Light & Magic, a visual effects company in San Francisco.
+He has no experience in CAD, but when he saw how easily he could create 3D designs he was fascinated.
+He quickly integrated 3D modeling into his workflow.
+Here’s what that looks like.

-I have basically no CAD experience before I opened Shapr3D.
-I have spent a couple of days dabbling in other CAD packages, but never designed anything even slightly substantial.
-When I started using the app I actually had to ask a friend and colleague who has an automotive background the difference between file formats like .iges and .step.
-I do have experience in modeling and sculpting packages like Maya, Modo and Zbrush as we use polygonal modeling in the VFX and games industries.
+Gareth had had basically no CAD experience before he downloaded Shapr3D.
+He had spent a few days dabbling in other CAD software, but never designed anything substantial.
+When he started using the app, he asked a friend about the difference between file formats like IGES and STEP.
+His modeling and sculpting background was much stronger, as he had worked with polygonal modeling software like Maya, Modo, and Zbrush in the VFX and gaming industry.

-I have a few projects of kitbash different styles of parts, so I’ll duplicate or import those.
-Then I get some main shape and silhouette ideas and just go for it, cutting up shapes, extruding.
-Eventually getting to the fun part of detailing, filleting and chamfering to my heart’s content.
+Gareth has a few kitbash projects with different part styles.
+He’ll duplicate or import those into a new workspace to get started.
+Then he gets some main shape and silhouette ideas and goes in, cutting up shapes, extruding, and eventually getting to the fun part -- detailing, filleting and chamfering to his heart’s content.